-The numbers 11-29 also require some memorization, specially from 11 to 20.
-You will have to memorize once (11), doce (12), trece (13), catorce (14), and quince (15).
-After that you will notice there is a basic pattern to form the following numbers: you only need to take diez (10) or veinte (20) and follow them by the name of the corresponding digit to form the number you want.
-If 10 is diez and 6 is seis 16 must be "diez y seis," and if 20 is veinte and 4 is cuatro 24 must be "veinte y cuatro," right?
+The numbers from 11 through 29 also require some memorization, specifically those from 11 through 20, which are as follows: once (11), doce (12), trece (13), catorce (14), and quince (15).
+Then, you will notice that there is a basic pattern to form the following digits: you can simply take diez (10) or veinte (20) and follow them with y plus the corresponding single digit to form your desired number.
+For example, if 10 is diez, and 6 is seis, then 16 is "diez y seis."
+Similarly, if 20 is veinte and 4 is cuatro, then 24 must be "veinte y cuatro."
+Right?
 Well, almost!
-There is a tiny trick to learn in order to spell correctly the numbers 16 through 19 and 21 through 29.
-Those numbers used to be spelled as two words in the past, but nowadays a modern spelling is preferred: 16 is "dieciséis," 19 is "diecinueve," 29 is "veintinueve," and so on.
-But wait, there's also a pattern here!: numbers 16-19 will use the prefix dieci (not "diez") followed by 6-9, and numbers 21-29 will use "veinti" (not "veinte") followed by the numbers 1 through 9.
+A little trick will help you to learn to spell the names of the numbers 16 through 19 as well as 21 through 29 correctly.
+Although those numbers were previously spelled as two words, their modern spellings are now preferred: 16 is written "dieciséis," 19 is "diecinueve," 29 is "veintinueve," and so on.
+But wait- there's a pattern here as well.
+While the numbers 16 through 19 employ the prefix dieci (rather than diez y) followed by 6 through 9, the digits 21 through 29 use "veinti" (not "veinte y") plus the numbers 1 through 9.
 Voilá!
 The number 16 is therefore spelled dieciséis while 24 is veinticuatro.